 CO.No.
-Course Objectives CO-1 Explain Mendel's Law.
+The learners will be able to CO-1 Explain Mendel's Law.
 CO-2 Identify the ABO Blood group in human population.
 CO-3 Compare gene and genotype frequencies based on the blood groups.
 CO-4 Measure the density dependent selection in animal population.
 CO-5 Elaborate on the Isolation of DNA and RNA.

-1. Verification of Mendel's law-Monohybrid and Dihybrid crosses usingcoloured beads.

-- 2. Human Mendelian traits. - 3.
-ABO blood group data, in a large sample of human population orclassroom sample. - 4.
+- 1. Verification of Mendel's law-Monohybrid and Dihybrid crosses using coloured beads. - 2.
+Human Mendelian traits. - 3.
+ABO blood group in a large sample of human population or classroom sample. - 4.
 Estimation of gene and genotype frequencies in the light of Hardy -Weinberg law based on ABO blood groups - 5.
 Random genetic drift using colour beads. - 6.
-Demonstration of density dependent selection in animal population usingbeads. - 7.
+Demonstration of density dependent selection in animal population using beads. - 7.
 Isolation of DNA and RNA. - 8.
 Separation of DNA by Agarose gel electrophoresis and PAGE for protein. - 9.
-Visit to biotechnology Laboratory and Research institution.
-Report preparation.
+Visit to biotechnology Laboratory and Research institution and submit report.